St. Patrick’s Day: Donald Trump’s ‘Irish Hat’ Causes Controversy

 — Olivia Victoria (@oliviavcbrooks) March 6, 2017

-Ahead of the celebrations on March 17, Trump’s website was selling green hats for $50 US and they quickly sold out.
+Ahead of the celebrations on March 17, Trump’s website was selling green hats for $50 U.S. and they quickly sold out.
 However, the usage of a four-leaf clover as opposed to a shamrock was called out and the merchandise has since been removed from the site.
 A Trump spokesperson declined to comment when asked by The New York Times as to why the hat was removed.

-It’s a misconception that the four-leaf clover has a connection to St. Patrick or Ireland, when in reality it doesn’t, as the National Post reports.
+It’s a misconception that the four-leaf clover has a connection to St. Patrick or Ireland, when in reality it doesn’t, as the National Post reported.
 A shamrock (which would have been the correct image to use on the hats) is a three-leaved clover that has great significance to the Irish, as it represents the Holy Trinity.
 A four-leaf clover is a mutated version that can be found not just in Ireland.
 While this is a common mistake that the general public often makes, it was seen as a no-no for the U.S. President.

 Irish Tee-Shirt company Hairy Baby poked fun at the mistake with their latest St. Paddy’s day shirt: